Accelerox/wireguard-namespace/README.md

-# WireGuard VPN Namespace Management Scripts
+# WireGuard Network Namespace Management Scripts For Linux

-This collection of scripts helps you manage multiple WireGuard VPN instances running in separate network namespaces.
-The scripts automate the installation, creation and deletion of namespace configurations aswell as execution of commands in the namespaces.
+This script collection simplifies the management of multiple WireGuard VPN instances running in separate network namespaces.
+The scripts automate the installation, creation, and deletion of namespace configurations and execution of commands within the namespaces.

-These scripts are designed for Linux systems.
+To ensure a safe and reliable installation, the script uses the `ip` command to initiate all interfaces and specifies the type as wireguard.
+This eliminates the need to alter any iptables rules to route packets correctly and avoids interference with other network configurations on the system.

 ## Prerequisites